BitcoinDesign/Guide/guide/flexible-wallet.md

 To reduce complexity for users, our application offers a "unified" timelock reset experience.
 This simply means that it uses the UTXO that is closest to being unlocked as the trigger to start the process.
 In the background, however, all UTXOs are automatically batched together.
 This allows us to show one timelock, which makes it easier to understand for users and is more in line with their expectations.
 An added benefit of this approach is that, as a result, Bob now has only one UTXO in his wallet after the timelock refresh.

-{% include image-gallery.html pages = page.images_timelock-reset %}
+{% include image-gallery.html pages = page.images_prevent-unlock %}

 To allow for additional flexibility, our application also allows users to change the settings of this behavior.
 They can enable [coin control](https://bitcoin.design/guide/glossary/#coin-control) if they wish to selectively manage timelocks for one or more UTXOs.

 ##### Resetting activated key sets

 Just because a recovery key set has been activated does not mean that it's too late.
 You can "deactivate" recovery key sets simply by creating a self-transfer like mentioned above.
 In our example, the application uses a unified timelock experience that allows the user to reset all UTXOs to their original state in three taps.

+{% include image-gallery.html pages = page.images_timelock-reset %}

 <!--